 You have probably heard this a lot.
 That people have to hit a rock bottom before they can get sober.
 I know I have a rock bottom story, in fact I have probably five really awful lows, and one that stands out more than others.
 However, these “bottoms” were not the end of my drinking.
 I actually continued to drink despite nearly dying from alcohol abuse and dependency.
 Why is this?
 Because an addiction is a complex struggle, and not as simple to understand as people would like to believe it is.

-- You are under the influence of a substance that changes your brain, processing
+- You are under the influence of a substance that changes your brain processing abilities.

 - Substances change your brain even when not drinking when you are under the struggle of alcohol dependence.